tlarrain/w4111-proj1/README.md

 - Organized Menu (with Models and Applications to explore)
 - Favorites of a user (log-in required)

+## Changes that have been made to the proposal in part1 and/or part2:

+The attribute name date_published of the table repositories has been changed to rdate_published.
+The TA has been informed on this change.

 ## Two interesting web pages of our web application:

 1. Advanced Search: